-When an opportunity arises in the way of 48 hour game jams you can usually find me taking part.
-I have taken part in over twenty game jams which have been for; the Global Game Jam, Ludum Dare and Creative Assembly's Franco Jam.
-When taking part in the Global Game Jam I work as part of a team to create the game.
-Meanwhile for Ludum Dare I will work alone to test my abilities, as you can always surprise yourself with what is achievable in a small amount of time.
+I love Game Jams!
+I used to do so many game jams in my spare time!
+I have taken part in over thirty game jams which have been for; the Global Game Jam, Ludum Dare and Creative Assembly's Franco Jam.
+When taking part in the Global Game Jam I would usually work as part of a team to create the game.
+Meanwhile when taking part in Ludum Dare I would work alone to test my abilities, as you can always surprise yourself with what is achievable in a small amount of time.

 Everyone is a Suspect was created for Ludum Dare 34 and the theme was "Growing" and also "Two button controls" as there was a tie with the themes.
 My first thoughts were around animals that could repair themselves and re-grow limbs or other organs, but I started to move towards growing an idea.
 Then I somehow got attached to trying to create a murder mystery which I'd never done or thought about before.